samedling/MCSAS/README.md

 ## Basic Installation ##

+Your Python version must be 2.7 or newer and you'll need numpy and the python image library (Pillow).
-Download from https://www.enthought.com/products/canopy either the free or academic version of Enthought Canopy.
-Your Python version must be 2.7 or newer.
+Download both from https://www.enthought.com/products/canopy via either the free or academic version of Enthought Canopy.

 Method 1: